• Skip to primary navigation

 • Other Recipes You'll Love

-Check out my PBfit Soft Gluten Free Cookies and my Fruit Pizza Sugar Cookies for more delicious cookie recipes!
+Check out my PBfit Soft Gluten Free Cookies and my Monk Fruit Sugar Cookies for more delicious cookie recipes!

-Almond flour chocolate chip cookies are a delicious and gluten-free alternative to traditional chocolate chip cookies.
+Low calorie chocolate chip cookies are a delicious alternative to traditional chocolate chip cookies.
 Almond flour provides a nutty flavor and a tender crumb, while monk fruit sweetener is a natural, zero-calorie sweetener that adds sweetness without adding sugar.

-These cookies are easy to make and a great option for those following a low-carb or keto diet.
-They're also a great treat for anyone who loves chocolate chip cookies!
+These cookies are easy to make and a great option for anyone who loves chocolate chip cookies!

 Why You'll Love This Recipe

-• Healthier.
-This recipe is a healthier alternative to traditional chocolate chip cookies.
+• This recipe is a healthier alternative to traditional chocolate chip cookies.

-• Easy to make.
-This recipe is simple and easy to follow, making it a great option for beginner bakers or anyone who wants to whip up a batch of cookies quickly.
+• This recipe is simple and easy to follow, making it a great option for beginner bakers or anyone who wants to whip up a batch of cookies quickly.

 Ingredients You'll Need